frawau/aiomadeavr/README.md

 These 2 are required, there are also 2 optional parameters:

     port: The port to connect to.
 An integer.
 Default is 23
-    timeout: A timeout, in seconds, for communicatiojn with the device.
-A float, default 3.0
+    timeout: A timeout,currently not used default 3.0

 If anything goes wrong, avr_factory will return None.
 If things go right, it will return an MDAVR object